lucas-pohl-tomko/gif-randomizer/README.md

 # gif-randomizer
 :hammer: I searched for an app like this online, i didnt find one that suited what i wanted so i made one!
-This is a single html file that runs a Vue.js instance, it takes the text from the input and starts querying Gifs from one of two popular gif APIs.
+It's a single html page that runs a Vue.js instance, it takes the text from the input and starts querying Gifs from one of two popular gif APIs.
 Then after 3 gifs are loaded, it starts displaying gifs until you reload or restart the gif queue by changing a parameter and pressing enter or pressing the Reload Gif Stack button!
 5000ms of gif display time is recomended so the gif stack always full.

 # Online Version
 [gif-randomizer :sparkles: ](https://gif-randomizer.web.app)